bolpin/humi/README.md

 For user credentials see db/seeds.rb.

 ## Docker
 TODO: figure out how to properly install node and yarn in Dockerfile.
-When that is done, we should be able to:
+When that is done, we should be able to do the following:
 ```
 docker-compose build
 docker-compose run web rails db:create